 The GVCID parameter shall contain a GVCID that indicates the Virtual Channel through which the OCF_SDU is to be transferred.

-NOTE – The GVCID is the SAP address of the MC_OCF Service.
+NOTE – The GVCID is the SAP address of the USLP_MC_OCF Service.

 OCF_SDU Loss Flag

-The OCF_SDU Loss Flag is an optional parameter that may be used to notify the user at the receiving end of the MC_OCF Service that a sequence discontinuity has been detected and that one or more OCF_SDUs may have been lost.
+The OCF_SDU Loss Flag is an optional parameter that may be used to notify the user at the receiving end of the USLP_MC_OCF Service that a sequence discontinuity has been detected and that one or more OCF_SDUs may have been lost.

 If implemented, the flag shall be derived by examining the Virtual Channel Frame Count in the Transfer Frames.

-MC_OCF SERVICE PRIMITIVES
+USLP_MC_OCF SERVICE PRIMITIVES

 General